 Conviction of burglary in Jefferson County can lead to particularly serious consequences.
 Potential penalties can include 1 – 12 years in the Colorado Department of Corrections, as well as up to $750,000 in fines.
 However, burglary involving a controlled substance from a pharmacy or other location with lawful possession doubles the potential prison sentence to as much as 24 years.

 Jefferson County Burglary Defense Attorney

 A burglary charge in Colorado requires immediate help from an especially skilled criminal defense attorney.
-Our accomplished lawyers have over 40 years of combined experience defending clients charged with felonies throughout Colorado.
+Our accomplished lawyers have decades of combined experience defending clients charged with felonies throughout Colorado.
 Maybe you were unaware you were unlawfully on the property or there was no intent to commit a crime.
 Nevertheless, contact Jefferson County's best defense attorneys for a free consultation.
 We will analyze your unique case and also suggest next steps to forming a strong defense on your behalf.

 Photo Credit: Pixabay – Free-Photos